What happens when you don't get enough of a nutrient?

 How Matter Moves Through Ecosystems

 Living things need nonliving matter as well as energy.
 What do you think matter is used for?
-It's used to build bodies.
-It's also needed to carry out the processes of life.
-Any nonliving matter that living things need is called a nutrient .
+One thing is to build bodies.
+They also need it to carry out the processes of life.
+Any nonliving matter that living things need is called a nutrient.
 Carbon and nitrogen are examples of nutrients.
 Unlike energy, matter is recycled in ecosystems.
-In the figure below, you can see how ( Figure below ).
+You can see how in Figure below.

 - Decomposers release nutrients when they break down dead organisms.